What is National Talent Search Exam (NTSE)? - Scholarship Amount, Official Website and Pattern

 NTSE Stage 2 Selection Process

-• Merit List: After qualifying for NTSE Stage 2 NCERT releases the category-wise cutoff and rank of candidates on its official website.
+• Merit List and Cutoff: After the exam, NCERT releases the category-wise cutoff and national merit list on its website.

-• Letter: Once the merit list is declared, eligible candidates receive a letter from NCERT via post.
-Based on the details provided in this letter candidates need to apply for the scholarship.
+• Eligibility Letter for Scholarship: After the merit list is declared, eligible candidates will receive a letter from NCERT through post.
+Based on the details given in this letter, candidates have to apply for the scholarship.

 NTSE Exam Scolarship Amount